 After a short walk west on Grand Avenue, we posted up on the sand for lunch and watched the surf.

-We left the sun and salt of the beach in search of shade and something sweet at Gaia Gelato.
+We left the sun and salt of the beach in search of shade and something sweet at GelatoLove.

-Located in the Village Faire courtyard, the shop stands out for its Italian-style interior and welcoming team behind the counter.
+Located in the Village Faire courtyard, originally named Gaia Gelato, the shop stands out for its Italian-style interior and welcoming team behind the counter.
 A quick glance at the display case and it’s easy to tell this gelato is the real deal.

 Cousins Paola and Christina moved to Carlsbad from Rome with a mission: to craft honest food made from the best ingredients.
 Everything is homemade down to steeping fresh mint leaves for their mint chocolate chip gelato.